CurtisNewbie/MediaHoster/README.md

 This repository contains two main applications:

 - **Media Hoster** (in folder <a href="https://github.com/CurtisNewbie/MediaHoster/tree/master/mediahoster">"./mediahoster"</a>) scans files in specified folder, and exposes them as resources via HTTP/REST web services.
 Media resources can be <a href="https://medium.com/canal-tech/how-video-streaming-works-on-the-web-an-introduction-7919739f7e1">streamed in chunked data</a> (e.g., played directly on your video player or web browser) or downloaded.
 The <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests">Partial Content (206) and Byte-Range Requests</a> are also supported.
 - **Media Viewer** (in folder <a href="https://github.com/CurtisNewbie/MediaHoster/tree/master/mediaViewer">"./mediaViewer"</a>) is an Angular application, that facilitates the interaction with the Media Hoster, using this is optional.
 You can send HTTP requests directly to retrieve the whole media file.
-However, for your convenience, this angular app shows you the whole list of available media files, and plays them on a standard HTML Video tag.
+However, for your convenience, this angular app shows you the playlist, plays them on the webpage and does all the HTTP calls for you.

 **Prerequisite**